 This is why it’s likely the first and last time I’ll be renting my Tesla on Turo.

 (I also realized I don’t want strangers driving my car.)

 Opportunity for other Tesla owners or buyers

-Tesla have recently changed their business model and decided to close down their dealerships which will make it more difficult to test drive a Tesla before buying.
+Tesla has recently changed their business model and decided to close down their dealerships, making it more difficult to test drive a Tesla before buying.